demozoo/cowbell/doc/usage.md

 *Imports needed:* `cowbell.min.js`, `ay_chip.min.js`, `zx.min.js`

-Player for the .STC (ZX Spectrum Soundtracker) format, running the original player routine under Z80 emulation.
+Player for the .STC (ZX Spectrum Soundtracker) format.

 *Options: (can be specified as either player or track opts)*